pbartela/tour-planner/.ai/auth-spec.md

 1. User navigates to `/register`.
 2. User enters their email into the `RegisterForm`.
-3. User clicks "Continue".
+3. User clicks the button to send the magic link.
 4. The frontend sends a request to `POST /api/auth/signup`.
 5. The backend validates the email and asks Supabase to send a confirmation magic link.
-6. The UI displays a message: "Please check your email to complete registration."
+6. The UI displays a message, referenced by a key like `t('auth.register.successMessage')`.
 7. User receives an email and clicks the magic link.
 8. Supabase authenticates the user and redirects them to a special callback URL that lands them on `/register/complete`.
 9. A new user record is created in `auth.users`, and a corresponding profile with a `NULL` username is created in the `profiles` table.